 What this tells us is that the ‘moral machine’ problem is actually one of two possible problems:

-- What are the traits necessary for moral consideration?
+- What are the traits necessary for moral consideration or status?

 - When does a piece of technology possess the trait(s)?